Laura S EppUniversity of Konstanz · Department of Biology

 Introduction

-I study biodiversity changes in relation to changes of Earth's surface over geological timescales and across the last decades, centuries and millennia by using genomic data as (paleo-)ecological and evolutionary archives.
-My methodological focus has been on time series from (ancient) environmental DNA obtained directly from sedimentary deposits and other environmental archives.
+I study biodiversity and its changes over geological timescales and across seasons, decades, centuries and millennia by using genomic data as (paleo-)ecological and evolutionary archives.
+My methodological focus has been on time series from (ancient) environmental DNA obtained directly from sedimentary deposits, water and other environmental archives.

 Additional affiliations